gwastro/pycbc/docs/workflow.rst

 ``pycbc_make_daily_workflow``
 -------------------

-This is an example of how to run a workflow mimicing the daily ihope analysis done in the past.
+This is an example of how to run a workflow mimicking the daily ihope analysis done in the past.
 This will:

 * Get science and data-quality segments from the server.
 * Query the datafind server for frames.